mattquest/gosim-auth/README.md

 }
 ```

-Replace `yourGraphQLHandler` with your actual GraphQL handler or any other handler that requires authentication.
+Replace `httpHandler` with your actual GraphQL handler or any other handler that requires authentication.